textpattern/textpattern.github.io/tags/tag-basics/self-closed-versus-container-tags.md

 ## Self-closed tags

-A self-closed tag is the most basic form of a Texpattern tag.
+A self-closed tag is the most basic form of a Textpattern tag.
 Its structure is similar to that of a self-closed tag in HTML (e.g. `<br />`), most notably the inclusion of the terminating forward slash.

 Any self-closed Textpattern tag has the following syntactic structure: